flatplate/Nep-Tunes/README.md

 # Nep-Tunes

-Nep-Tunes is a browser based media player.
+Nep-Tunes is a media server-player.